eaton/fyi-migration/README.md

 What's in-scope?
 An awful lot of stuff.
 Long term this will likely be split out into a few different forms.
 Twitter posts, for example, don't make a lot of sense sandwiched into my personal site.

+Really, most of this just grew out of an earnest if compulsive desire to figure out how much written crap I've actually pushed out onto the internet over the years.
+If you want to count shit, well, you have to organize it.
+And if you want to organize it, you need *test harnesses*, and now you're debating the merits of different Typescript document storage abstractions.
+It's an ugly cycle, but progress is made.

 ## Oldschool Sites

 - [ ] The AOL.com era